dipanshu231099/Inter-IIT-2020-Bosch-DS/readme.md

 #### Localhost:8000/app/home:

+> :warning: *Whereever you see an opton to retrain press it only once and wait for some time as it might take a bit to train the model clicking a retrain button multiple time will initiate multiple retrains in parallel you can check the training process on your terminal while retraining*!

 The page has 4 pipelines all adressing one of the above problems.<br>
 - The first button will simply retrain the original model of 43 classes and show that the default graphs that are displayed later in the webpage will match the new graphs that would be generated.<br>